rahidz/cryptarithm-solver/README.md

 Solving: SEND + MORE = MONEY in base 10 with constraints {}
 Solution: 9567 + 1085 = 10652

-Solved in 0.0120 seconds.
+Solved in 0.0450 seconds.
 ```

 ## Examples

-This solver can handle a variety of puzzles:
+This solver can handle a wide variety of puzzles:

 *   **Classic Addition**: `SEND + MORE = MONEY` -> `9567 + 1085 = 10652`
 *   **Multiplication**: `ABCD * 9 = DCBA` -> `1089 * 9 = 9801`
+*   **Division**: `DONALD / GERALD = R` (approximated)
+*   **Exponentiation**: `A ** B = C`
-*   **Different Bases**: `ALFRED / E = NEUMAN` in base 9 -> `704836 / 3 = 231572`
+*   **Different Bases**: `GREEN - BLUE = ORANGE` in base 16
 *   **With Constraints**: `WRONG + WRONG = RIGHT` with `O=3` -> `49306 + 49306 = 98612`

 ## Project Structure

 *   `main.py`: The main entry point for the application.
 It handles user input and orchestrates the solving process.
-*   `parser.py`: Contains the logic for parsing the puzzle string into a structured format (words and unique letters) that the solver can process.
-*   `solver.py`: Houses the core puzzle-solving logic.
-It intelligently delegates tasks to the appropriate solver based on the puzzle's operators.
-*   `evaluator.py`: Implements a safe `eval()` alternative to securely evaluate mathematical expressions by parsing them into an Abstract Syntax Tree (AST) and only allowing a whitelist of simple arithmetic operations.
+*   `parser.py`: Implements a robust parser that converts the puzzle string into an Abstract Syntax Tree (AST), respecting operator precedence.
+*   `solver.py`: A simple wrapper that directs the puzzle to the OR-Tools solver.
+*   `or_tools_solver.py`: The core of the solver.
+It uses the Google OR-Tools CP-SAT solver to model the puzzle as a constraint satisfaction problem and find all valid solutions.
-*   `test_solver.py`: Contains a comprehensive suite of unit tests to ensure the correctness of all modules and functionalities.
+*   `test_solver.py`: Contains a suite of unit tests to ensure the correctness of all modules.

 ## How It Works

-The application employs a two-pronged approach to solving puzzles, chosen based on the operators present in the input string.

-### 1. Optimized Addition Solver (`_solve_addition_puzzle`)

-If the puzzle only contains the `+` operator, a highly efficient, column-wise backtracking algorithm is used.

-1. The puzzle is parsed into addends and a result, which are then padded and aligned by columns.
-2. The solver works from the rightmost column to the left, assigning digits to letters.
-3. It uses backtracking to explore valid digit assignments for each column, carrying over values to the next column as needed.
-4. This avoids generating unnecessary permutations for the entire set of letters, making it much faster for addition problems.

-### 2. Generic Solver (`_solve_generic_puzzle`)

-For puzzles involving other operators (`*`, `/`, `-`, etc.), a more general brute-force approach is used.

-1.  **Parse**: The `parser.py` module extracts all unique letters from the puzzle.
-2.  **Permute**: It generates all possible permutations of available digits for the set of unique letters, while respecting any user-defined constraints.
-3.  **Evaluate**: For each permutation:
-    *   A mapping from letters to digits is created.
+The application leverages **Google's OR-Tools**, a powerful suite for solving combinatorial optimization problems.
+The old approach of brute-force permutation has been replaced with a more intelligent **constraint programming** model.

+1.  **Parse to AST**: The puzzle string (e.g., `SEND + MORE = MONEY`) is first parsed by `parser.py` into an Abstract Syntax Tree (AST).
+This tree structure accurately represents the mathematical operations and their hierarchy, easily handling complex and nested expressions.

+2.  **Create a CP-SAT Model**: In `or_tools_solver.py`, a `CpModel` is instantiated.
+This model will contain all the variables and constraints of our puzzle.

+3.  **Define Variables**: Each unique letter in the puzzle is defined as an integer variable, with a domain (possible values) from `0` to `base - 1`.

+4.  **Apply Constraints**: The logic of the puzzle is translated into a set of constraints that the solver must satisfy:
+    *   **All Different**: All letter variables must be assigned a unique digit.
-    *   Leading zero assignments are discarded (e.g., the first letter of a multi-digit number cannot be '0').
+    *   **No Leading Zeros**: The first letter of any word (e.g., 'S' in `SEND`) cannot be assigned the digit 0.
-    *   The letters in the puzzle are substituted with their assigned digits to form a numerical equation.
-    *   The `safe_eval()` function in `evaluator.py` evaluates the equation.
-The `int()` function is explicitly used on each number in the equation string to handle different bases correctly.
-4.  **Return**: If an evaluated equation is true, the solution is returned.
-If all permutations are tested without a match, it reports that no solution was found.
+    *   **User Constraints**: Any constraints provided by the user (e.g., `M=1`) are added to the model.
+    *   **The Main Equation**: The AST is traversed to build a single, large mathematical constraint representing the core puzzle equation.
+The solver handles `+`, `-`, `*`, `/`, and `^` operations by converting them into equivalent forms within the model.

+5.  **Solve**: The CP-SAT solver is invoked.
+It uses sophisticated search algorithms to find all possible assignments for the letter variables that satisfy every single constraint.

+6.  **Return Solutions**: A callback function collects all valid solutions found by the solver.
+These are then formatted into readable strings and presented to the user.